Notification on transactions on the Issuer's securities

-The company has received notifications of Invalda INVL about transactions in the Issuer's securities (all notifications are in a single file).
+The company has received notifications of Invalda INVL and Įmoniu grupe Inservis about transactions in the Issuer's securities.

 The person authorized to provide additional information: